 Section 36.10 of the Penal Code provides that the gift prohibitions set out in Section 36.08 of the Penal Code do not apply to a benefit derived from a function in honor or appreciation of a public servant required to file a statement under chapter 572, Government Code, or title 15 of the Election Code, if: 1) the benefit and the source of any benefit over \$50 in value are reported in the statement; and 2) the benefit is used solely to defray expenses that accrue in the performance of duties or activities in connection with the office that are non-reimbursable by the state or a political subdivision.
-If such a benefit is reportable here.
+If such a benefit is received and is not reported by the public servant under title 15 of the Election Code, the benefit is reportable here.
 If the requested information is not applicable, indicate that on page 2 of the Cover Sheet.